NQCD/NQCDynamics.jl/docs/src/NQCModels/fullsizemodels.md

 model = MACEModel(
-    atoms, # Atoms (used for neighbour lists) cell, # Cell (used for neighbour lists) ensemble_paths; # Vector containins paths to one or more models device = "cpu", # Device (or vector of devices) to use default_dtype = Float32, # Data type of the models (Float32 or Float64) batch_size = 1, # Set to the number of ring-polymer beads if using ring-polymer dynamics )
+    atoms, # Atoms (used for neighbour lists) cell, # Cell (used for neighbour lists) ensemble_paths; # Vector containing paths to one or more models device = "cpu", # Device (or vector of devices) to use default_dtype = Float32, # Data type of the models (Float32 or Float64) batch_size = 1, # Number of structures to evaluate at once (improves overall throughput) )
 ```